wp-plugins/rss-filter/readme.txt

 * **How to Exclude Certain Categories From RSS Feed?**

- In Exclude Category text box enter category id (comma seperated)
+ In Exclude Category text box enter category ids (comma separated)

 * **How to Exclude Certain Post From RSS Feed?**

- In Exclude Post text box enter post id (comma seperated)
+ In Exclude Post text box enter post ids (comma separated)

 == Screenshots ==